NT-Ultra/nt-ultra/README.md

 # NT ULTRA...

 ###### . . .
-New Tab Ultra
+A familiar New Tab Page experience.

 </div>

 ## Overview

-NT Ultra is a simple, modern, and familiar New Tab experience for your favorite browser.
-Inspired by Firefox's Home Page, it gives you quick access to more of your favorite websites, more nav focused design, more customization, more choices, less clutter.

-> NT Ultra is also pretty private!
+Inspired by Firefox's Home Page, New Tab Ultra gives you quick access to more of your favorite websites, more nav focused design, more customization, more choices, less clutter.
+NT Ultra is also pretty private!
 No tracking.
 Can run locally!
 Data stored locally.
 Synced data excludes Wallpapers.
 No other dependencies, besides Internet to take you to your next destination.

 ## Getting Started

-TODO -- New Tab Ultra has a Wiki. ... .If you can't find what you're looking for there, feel free to open an issue here.
+TODO ...
+New Tab Ultra has a [Wiki](https://nt-ultra.github.io) (doesn't exist yet).
+If you can't find what you're looking for in there, feel free to open an issue [here](https://github.com/NT-Ultra/nt-ultra/issues).

 ## Preview